avb49/fake_review_detection/README.md

 Date: 30 April 2021

 --------------------------------------------------------------------
-This code was submitted by the author as part of their University dissertation "Detection of fake reviews using a transparent machine learning approach" submitted in 2021.
+This code and PDF document (dissertation) was submitted by the author as part of their University dissertation "Detection of fake reviews using a transparent machine learning approach" submitted in 2021.

 --------------------------------------------------------------------